m-ld/sustainable-web-apps/spec/index.md

 of those which treat them better, and to do that, there must be alternatives available to move _to_.

-Thus the second reason: there is a technological disincentive to developing sustainable apps.
+Thus, the second reason: there is a technological disincentive to developing sustainable apps.
 It's simply much easier to develop an application in which everyone's data is centralized in a database under the application developer's control.
 Exposing that data via some sort of API is a good deal of extra effort